-Privacy of your Healthcare Information
+Privacy of your Health Care Information

 The Privacy Office ensures that the information contained in your medical record is protected.
 We take steps to protect your personal health information (PHI) from theft, loss and unauthorized access, copying, modification, use, disclosure and disposal.
 We also take steps to ensure that everyone who performs services for us protects your privacy and only uses your personal health information for authorized purposes.
 We conduct audits and complete investigations to monitor and manage our privacy compliance.

-What is Personal Health Information (PHI)?
+What is Personal Health Information?

-Personal health information includes information such as you name, date of birth, address, health history and records of your visits to the hospital and the care that you received during those visits.
+Personal health information includes information such as your name, date of birth, address, health history and records of your visits to the hospital and the care that you received during those visits.
 Your medical record contains your personal health information.

 How do I see or obtain a copy of my medical record?